kiedtl/website/src/content/blog/hare.md

 let buf: []u8 = alloc([], sz);
 for (let i = 0z; i < sz; i += 1) append(buf, 0);

-// Reading an array of bytes into an array of i32's in Hare: io::read(fp, buf[..])?;
+// Reading an array of bytes into an array of i32's in Hare.
+// Not for children under the age of 18. io::read(fp, buf[..])?;
 let newbuf: *[*]i32 = (buf: *[*]u8: *[*]i32);